cbourke/ComputerScienceI/honors/documents/syllabus.md

 For all other information, see the course website.

-## Course Delivery

-This course has both an in-person section as well as an online section but is delivered in a **hyrid** mode.
-This means that:

-- All lectures are livestreamed via YouTube and recordings are available immediately after.
-A live Q&A through Piazza is available during lecture as well.

-- All lab and hack sessions as well as office hours will have Learning Assistants available both in-person and online via zoom.
+## University Policies, Resources & Services

+Students are responsible for knowing the university policies and be aware of resources found on this page: https://go.unl.edu/coursepolicies

 ### Continuation of Instruction

 If in-person classes are canceled by the University during a lecture day, lecture will still be livestreamed.
-If in-person classes are canceled by the University during a lab/hack day, in-person attendance will not be required, help will be made available via zoom and you will still be expected to complete the work remotely.
+If in-person classes are canceled by the University during a lab/hack day, in-person attendance will not be required, help *may* be made available via zoom and you will still be expected to complete the work remotely.

 ### Honors Section